qpham01/udacity/sdcnd/CarND-Vehicle-Detection/README.md

 ![bbox][bboximg]

-Note that the above images were taken from the notebook process_images.ipynb.
+Note that the above images were displayed by the notebook **process_images.ipynb**, but their generation is part of the video creation process at lines 211 through 225 in **vehicle_detector.py**.

 ---